-Portage Lake has been managed over the past nine years with goals of identifying and reducing the presence of exotic species throughout the Portage Lake watershed, tracking plant trends, improving water quality readings and protecting Portage Lake into the future.
-The following report breaks down the specifics of the previous management, the management of the 2017 season and the need for future management.
+Portage Lake has been managed over the past decade with goals of identifying and reducing the presence of aquatic invasive species (AIS) throughout the Portage Lake watershed, tracking plant trends, improving water quality and protecting Portage Lake into the future.
+The following report breaks down the specifics of the previous management, the management of the 2018 season and the need for future management.

-In 2017, just under 68 acres of EWM, Phragmites, Purple Loosestrife and Narrow leaf cattails were controlled via chemical control methods.
-Extensive lake mapping, vegetation mapping and water quality testing was also performed.
+In 2018, just over 51 acres of Eurasian watermilfoil (EWM) and Phragmites (Phrag) were controlled via chemical control methods.
+Extensive vegetation surveys and water quality testing was also performed.
 The abundance of healthy native plants in Portage Lake increases the long term stability of the lake.
 While some water quality parameters have maintained themselves with little change over the years, other parameters have shown some fluctuations.
 One of the most important parameter to test is Total Phosphorus (TP).
 After finding a decrease in TP in 2015 and 2016, and a general downward trend, in 2017 TP concentrations increased.
-Although levels are only enriched and not highly enriched, the two-year trend down was not found again in 2017.
-Some of these fluctuations in other parameters include showing that the tributaries around Portage Lake are bringing excess nutrients into the lake.
+Although levels are only enriched and not highly enriched, it was concerning.
+However, 2018 sampling have shown a decrease in the overall nutrient levels in Portage Lake.
+Additional, no signs of internal loading were found in this year's sampling.
+The tributaries and Storm Drains around Portage Lake continue to show elevated nutrient levels and prove to be a point source for bringing excess nutrients into the lake.
 This information is vital in determining the areas within Portage Lake that need to be focused on reducing nutrient loading to help reduce the productivity in Portage Lake.
 The ability of Portage Lake to produce algae and aquatic plants is directly related to the overall health and use of Portage Lake.
 While the main goal of the management is to protect the long term ecological health of the lake, it is also important to protect the recreational, aesthetical and financial aspects of the lake as well.
 All of these factors play into the management efforts on Portage Lake, which need to be continued into next season.

 Portage Lake was selected to be a sampling lake in PLM's DNR Grant study in 2015.
 PLM has collaborated with Michigan Tech University in a 3-year study to genetically test milfoil plants to determine the plant response to various chemical herbicides.
 This exciting study is still underway but should assist with management decisions and the direction of the program in the future.
-There is no current update available at the time the LMP was finalized.
+Although we are still waiting on formalized results, the initial results of the study from lakes across the state prove that the genetic differences in the milfoil is large.
+Additionally, Portage Lake milfoil plants were also collected in 2018 and sent to the GVSU Annis Water Institute for additional analysis in a separate study that is looking at the distribution and control of hybrid milfoil plants.